Asiedu13/weather-app/README.md

 # Weather App v2.0

-This is a application that allows you to view weather information about your current location.
+This is an application that allows you to view weather information about your current location.

 ## Table of contents